Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Introduction

 This paper is organized as follows.
 Section \ref{S:RELATED-WORK} describes the current state of the art and related works.
-Section \ref{S:PROBABILITIES-CALIBRATION} describes a novel method for probabilities calibration and two metrics we propose, while Section \ref{S:USE-CASE} describes the use case.
-The main novelty regarding the proposed probabilities calibration technique and metrics is the ability to calibrate and measure calibration quality without needing ground truth data.
-Next, Section \ref{S:METHODOLOGY} provides a detailed description of the methodology we followed.
-We describe the experiments we performed in Section \ref{S:EXPERIMENTS}, and discuss the results obtained in Section \ref{S:RESULTS-AND-EVALUATION}.
-Finally, Section \ref{S:CONCLUSION} presents our conclusions and outlines future work.
+Section \ref{S:PROBABILITIES-CALIBRATION} describes novel metrics proposed for probability calibration and how calibration methods can leverage approximate ground truth to enlarge the calibration set.
+The main novelty regarding the proposed probabilities calibration metrics is the ability to measure calibration quality without needing a ground truth.
+Section \ref{S:USE-CASE} describes the use case, while Section \ref{S:METHODOLOGY} provides a detailed description of the methodology followed.
+Section \ref{S:EXPERIMENTS} describes the experiments performed, while Section \ref{S:RESULTS-AND-EVALUATION} presents and discusses the results obtained.
+Finally, Section \ref{S:CONCLUSION} presents the conclusions and outlines future work.